blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 # 8. 💸 Add USDC

 Now you need to get some devnet USDC.
 You only need USDC for marketmaking on BTC-PERP - you don’t need a stash of both base and quote tokens the way you would if you were marketmaking on, say, BTC/USDC.

-There’s a faucet to freely give out USDC tokens, and a [faucet web site](https://www.spl-token-ui.com/#/token-faucets) to help interact with the faucet contract.
+There’s a faucet to freely give out devnet USDC tokens at 6MEVCr816wapduGknarkNRwMFWvFQSNv5h7iQEGGx8uB.
+Instead of using the [faucet web site](https://www.spl-token-ui.com/#/token-faucets), just run the command:

-You need to create the ‘Associated Token Account’ for your USDC devnet tokens before you use the faucet though.
-This is a bit awkward, so there’s a command to help.
-Run:
 ```
-# mango-explorer ensure-associated-token-account --cluster-name devnet --symbol USDC
+# airdrop --symbol USDC --quantity 10000 --faucet 6MEVCr816wapduGknarkNRwMFWvFQSNv5h7iQEGGx8uB --cluster-name devnet
 ```
-That command should create the associated token account if it doesn’t exist, and then print out the address of it.
-You need that address for the faucet.
-You should see something like:
+You should see output like:
 ```
-2021-08-27 19:19:06 ⚠ root
+2021-08-30 11:03:09 ⚠ root
 ⚠ WARNING ⚠

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.